CSC207-2023Y-UofT/course-project-crazy-cards/README.md

 # Crazy Cards

 Crazy cards is a single/multiplayer card game (crazy 8s) that can be played between users and/or computers.
-Throughout the code, we use player and user interchangeably.
+Throughout the code and documentation, we use player and user interchangeably.

 ## How To Run The Game